OptiwareAI/voiceai/README.md

 > With a brain the size of a planet but endlessly underwhelmed and irritated by the menial tasks given to him...

 Use the `chatbot.prompt=<file-name.txt>` property to configure a different personality.
-For example the `chatbot.prompt=classpath:/psychoanalyst.txt`, will set the [psychoanalyst.txt](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/resources/psychoanalyst.txt) prompt to impersonate a psychoanalyst.
+For example the `chatbot.prompt=classpath:/psychoanalyst.txt`, will set the prompt to impersonate a psychoanalyst.

 ## Features

 - **Voice Input and Output**: Communicates using recorded voice input and generates audio responses.
 - **Chat Memory**: Maintains context using in-memory chat memory.
 - **System Prompt**: Configurable system prompt to define the chatbot's behavior.
-- **Spring AI Integration**: Utilizes Spring AI's [ChatClient](https://docs.spring.io/spring-ai/reference/api/chatclient.html) to interact with a chat model.
+- **Spring AI Integration**: Utilizes to interact with a chat model.

 ## Requirements

 - **Java**: Java 17 or higher.
 - **Spring Boot**: Version 3.2.x or higher.
 - **Dependencies**: `spring-ai-openai-spring-boot-starter`, version `1.0.0-SNAPSHOT` or the forthcoming M5.
-- **OpenAI API Key**: Follow the Spring AI OpenAI integration [instruction](https://docs.spring.io/spring-ai/reference/api/chat/openai-chat.html) to configure your access to OpenAI.
+- **OpenAI API Key**: Follow the Spring AI OpenAI integration to configure your access to OpenAI.
 - **OpenAI Model**: Currently only the `gpt-4o-audio-preview` model support input/output audio modality.

 ## Getting Started